blueskythlikesclouds/DivaModLoader/README.md

 ## Installation

 * Download the latest version from the [Releases](https://github.com/blueskythlikesclouds/DivaModLoader/releases) page.
+Or, if you prefer, compiling from source with the instructions far below.
 * Extract everything to where **DivaMegaMix.exe** is located.
 * **dinput8.dll**, **config.toml** and **mods** must be next to this executable file.
 * Linux users (including Steam Deck) additionally need to do the following: